-Tips to get the most out of your new Nvidia RTX GPU - Pocket-lint
+Tips to get the most out of your new Nvidia RTX GPU

-(Pocket-lint) - So you've just got yourself a shiny RTX 30-series graphics card.
+So you've just got yourself a shiny RTX 40-series graphics card.
 Congratulations!

 Now there are a few things to do to make sure you're getting the most out of it.
 These are some tweaks you can make in Windows and within your BIOS to ensure everything is running smoothly.